 What voltage audio capacitors do I need?

-There’s an easy way to find the voltage you’ll need for audio capacitors in crossovers: you can find the approximate stereo amplifier or radio output voltage if you know the power per channel (RMS or continuous) and speaker Ohms.
+There’s an easy way to find the voltage rating for audio capacitors in crossovers: you can find the approximate stereo amplifier or radio output voltage if you know the power per channel (RMS or continuous) and speaker Ohms.

-Simply use this formula: V = square root(Ohms x Power)
+Simply use this formula: Volts = square root(Speaker Ohms x Max.
+Continuous/RMS Power)

-Otherwise, for standard power levels (not using maximum power out), you can use those up to the next closest value you can find.
+Otherwise, for standard power levels (not using maximum power out), you can use the next closest value.

-Off-the-shelf bipolar capacitors sold for audio applications are normally of a sufficient working voltage, but it pays to always check Lower voltage bipolar parts (5V, 16V, etc.) are usually used for low-voltage (line level) electronics.
+Off-the-shelf bipolar capacitors sold for audio applications are normally of a sufficient working voltage.
+Still, it pays to check.
+Lower voltage bipolar parts (5V, 16V, etc.) are usually used for low-voltage (line level) electronics.